-Maybe have professional counselling services catered just for us.
+Maybe have professional counselling services such as depression counselling catered just for us.
 Because every time I went to get professional help, I always have it in the back of my mind that there’s no way my psychologist or school counsellor will be able to empathise with me because they’ve never experienced it and they won’t know what I’m facing.
 But I always felt like my Indian friends could immediately understand and advise accordingly because they’ve been through the stereotypes and pressures I’m facing.

 I also think it’s good for Indians if lower SES to have access to free services because there’s really quite a large group of Indians and personal family friends I know of that have gone down the wrong path simply because they found solace in Indian gang members who understand and accept them when they faced problems at home.
 There’s also a lack of motivation in these youths (still speaking on behalf of family friends) because their plan is to live off of government payouts while refusing to work for the sake of their families.
 So I think with community help from fellow Indians there’s a way to make things right and help future generations.

 The acceptance that mental health is very much prevalent in our society now.
 It will also be great if they willingly support their loved ones who require and would like to seek therapy.